 Mexican Black Beans

-- 1 lb dried black beans
+- 1 lb black beans dried

 - 2 tbsp lard or bacon grease, or, vegetable oil

-- 1 medium white onion chopped
+- 1 medium onion chopped

-- 2 tsp salt
+- 2 tsp salt or more, to taste

-- Rinse the beans in a colander
+- Rinse the beans in a colander.

 - Pour the beans into a large pot (preferably a Dutch oven).